AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/configuring-production-pipelines.md

    ![Full stack code](/help/implementing/cloud-manager/assets/configure-pipeline/production-pipeline-fullstack.png)

-1. Click **Continue** to move to the **Experience Audit** tab where you can define the paths that should always be included in the Experience Audit.
+1. Click **Continue** to advance to the **Experience Audit** tab where you can define the paths that should always be included in the Experience Audit.

    ![Add Experience Audit](/help/implementing/cloud-manager/assets/configure-pipeline/add-prod-audit.png)